19hours/sg-statutes/Acts/International Interests in Aircraft Equipment Act.md

 3. Article 13(1) of the Convention applies with the following being added immediately after sub-paragraph (d):

-“

-(e) if at any time the debtor and the creditor specifically agree, sale and application of proceeds therefrom
+“(e) if at any time the debtor and the creditor specifically agree, sale and application of proceeds therefrom”,

-”,

 and Article 43(2) applies with the insertion after the words “Article 13(1)(d)” of the words “and (e)”.